 |Fig 10: Facemask fitting snugly from the bridge of the nose to just above the chin||Fig 11: Self-inflating bag|

 Check the airway does not need suctioning first, then:

 - Apply the mask firmly to the patients face using the index finger and thumb in a capital C shape

 - Hook the little finger under the angle of the mandible and grip more mandible with the ring and middle fingers

 - Raise the spread fingers to effect the jaw thrust

-Adequate ventilation can be confirmed by looking for chest wall rise and fall, and improvement in oxygen saturation.
-More resistance in the bag then you might anticipate suggests a problem.
+Adequate ventilation can be confirmed by looking for chest wall movement and improvement in oxygen saturation.

 |Unstable facial fractures||

-Rarely you may find that ventilation is still difficult, in which case:
+After troubleshooting, you may find that ventilation is still difficult.